Veganizza, 34-40 Grey Street, Newcastle, NE1 6AE – Visit Now

 A sister company to the excellent Pizza Punks, which we reviewed late last year, rather than DIY pizzas where you make the dough and place the ingredients yourself (everything provided), the Veganizza pizzas are all ready-made and simply need sticking in the oven.
 And the clue is in the name, these are all-vegan pizzas, from topping to dough, though in a blind taste test you couldn’t tell the difference.
 But of course, that’s not the point, these pizzas aren’t pretending to be carnivore-food, they’re displaying the versatility of pizzas and just how far this style of plant-based dining has come in recent years.

 They display the versatility of pizzas and just how far this style of plant-based dining has come in recent years

-But the cheese, I hear you cry.
+But the cheese, I hear you cry, what about the cheese?
 Admittedly, vegan cheese generally has a bad reputation but I’m not sure how Veganizza has done it but the vegan cheese used here is indistinguishable from its dairy counterpart.
 It melts, it goes stringy, it tastes magnificent.
 For this review, I try the blistered red pepper and aubergine pizza and the ‘nduja.

 The red pepper and aubergine option doesn’t have a sauce base, opting for garlic oil and blobs of cashew basil pesto instead, with thick chunks of roasted aubergine and strips of charred red pepper on top, along with a few rocket leaves.
 It’s a superb combination, bright and sweet, with each mouthful delivering a multi-layered blast of flavour, completely different from the last.
 But it’s the sourdough that makes it.
 Light and chewy, dark and bubbly where it matters and sturdy enough to hold all the toppings without breaking.
 These are crusts designed to be dipped in sauce – reduce some passata down with garlic and add some basil leaves at the end.